grayphi/annote/README.md

 	 --gui				Use GUI Editor when editing note.
 Effects new, and modify actions.
 	 --no-pretty			Do not prettify output.
 	 --stdout			Do not use pager, just put everything on stdout.
+	 --inc-arch			Include archived notes, default is to exclude.
+Effects list and find actions.
 	 --delim [delimiter]		Use delimiter to delimit the list output fields.
 	 --format [format]		Create custom note listing format with <SNO>,<NID>,<TITLE>,<TAGS>,<GROUP>,<DELIM>.
 	 -C|--config			Manages config, if specified, then atleast one option has to be supplied.